Overview

 Who Is Clear Lake Audio Best For?

-Clear Lake is a good choice for producers and bands based in the Valley or East LA who want a professional SSL room for tracking live instruments.
-The live room is genuinely impressive, and the SSL console is a draw for engineers who mix on the board.
+Clear Lake is a good choice for producers and bands based in the Valley or East LA who want a professional analog tracking room.
+The live room is genuinely impressive, and the Trident console is a real draw for engineers who like to track and mix on the board.
 It makes less sense for Westside musicians who would spend 1-2 hours commuting each way.

 The Bottom Line

-Clear Lake Audio is a capable, professional studio with a great SSL console and an excellent live room.
+Clear Lake Audio is a capable, professional studio with a rare Trident console and an excellent live room.
 If you are in the Valley, it is a solid option.
 But for Santa Monica musicians, the distance alone knocks it down in our rankings.
-Combined with hourly rates that punish frequent recording, it sits behind Santa Monica-based options like The Recording Club and Lime Studios in our overall comparison.
+Combined with hourly rates that punish frequent recording, it sits behind Santa Monica-based options like The Recording Club in our overall comparison.
 See the full rankings here.